 Concrete is the most widely used manmade material today.
 From ancient buildings like the Pantheon and the Colosseum to incredible modern parametric and curvilinear designs, concrete transcends the conditions of climate and the traditions of style around the world.
 Today, concrete designs can be seen in any imaginable shape, size, and color.
 With concrete’s incredible history and limitless possibilities — not to mention its various textures, aggregates, and reinforcing materials — questions of style, context, and perception emerge.

 These questions can be examined through the lens of individual nations like Japan.
 With careful attention to the haptic and ephemeral qualities of space, Japanese architecture emerges as a critical examination of the human condition.
-Concrete projects in Japan vary widely, and the following collection showcases the different methods by which architects organize and express concrete’s potential through unique façade designs.
-While the projects are drawn from a range of programs, scales, and contexts, they all share a common material investigation and examination of the relationship between envelope and space, inside and outside.
+The following collection showcases the different methods by which architects organize and express concrete’s potential through unique façade designs.
+While the projects are drawn from a range of programs, scales and contexts, they all share a common material investigation and examination of the relationship between envelope and space, inside and outside.

 Designed around a symbolic podocarpus tree, this house centers on the tree and its presence in the daily life of the inhabitants.
 Wind flows naturally through the structure while also providing a blurred and flexible living area.
 The simple concrete façade affords privacy while carefully housing sliding doors.